Productivity by the numbers: the New Zealand experience

 This Research Paper provides an assessment of New Zealand’s productivity performance for the whole economy, for individual industries and compared to other OECD countries.

 The research shows that New Zealand has generally poor productivity performance – both at the economy-wide and industry levels.
 This underscores the need for our policy environment to be strongly supportive of productivity growth and for firms to have a clear focus on improving productivity.

-Paul Conway, Director, Economics and Research, gives an overview of why productivity is important for New Zealand and how New Zealand is performing compared to other countries.
+Paul Conway, Director, Economics and Research, provides an overview of why productivity is important for New Zealand and how New Zealand is performing compared to other countries in the following videos:

 - This paper provides important information on New Zealand’s productivity performance.
 It is relevant for upcoming research and inquiries carried out by the Commission and its Productivity Hub partners.